 Here are some suggestions for your detailed scope of work by specific project types.
-Another valuable resource is "Helpful Hints for Better Applications" on the Grants Center Web site in the Resource section - click on "Help for Applicants" or in the Watershed Stewardship Guide.
+Another valuable resource is "Helpful Hints for Better Applications" on the Grants Center Web site in the Resource section - click on "Help for Applicants".

 DEP reserves the right to change the proposed project type designation if it believes the proposal does not sufficiently match this project type.